fbpx

 Can you run after getting the Coronavirus vaccine?

-A common question I get from my running clients lately is, "Can I run after getting the Covid vaccine?"
+A common question from my running clients lately is, "Can I run after getting the Covid vaccine?"

-The CDC lists some common side effects as redness, pain and swelling at the site of injection on your arm, as well as muscle ache, chills, headache, even fever or nausea.
-The symptoms tend to last a day or two and are more mild than getting the Coronavirus itself.
+The CDC lists some common side effects as redness, pain, swelling at the injection site on your arm, muscle ache, chills, headache, and even fever or nausea.
+The symptoms tend to last a day or two and are milder than getting the Coronavirus.

 So, first of all, you cannot technically make yourself sicker by running after the Covid vaccine.